L0Lmaker/DistributedSemanticAnalysis/README.md

 Post-PoC, the system design will be revised to consider scaling, real-time monitoring and alerting, data persistence scalability, and system resilience.
 The design will also incorporate user feedback and address performance bottlenecks identified during the PoC phase.

+The current design does not deal with nodes that lag behind on information.
+For example, if a node goes offline for a wihle and then comes back online, there is currently no mechanism to retrieve the missed updates.
+This would need to be looked at in the future.

 ## Conclusion